 Day 5 - Bike Nakartse (Yamdrok Tso Lake) 4300m | Cross Khamba La 4805m

-The climbing starts early as we switchback 1000 relentless meters up the Khamba La pass over about 23 kilometers (4805m) to overlook the turquoise Yamdrok Yumtso Lake far below.
-Yamdrok Tso is one of the four holy lakes of Tibet, home to wrathful deities, and a spectacular site.
+The climbing starts early as we switch back 1000 relentless meters up the Khamba La pass over about 23 kilometers (4805m) to overlook the turquoise Yamdrok Yumtso Lake far below.
+Yamdrok Tso is one of the four holy lakes of Tibet, home to wrathful deities, and a spectacular sight.

 After a lovely switchback down the pass towards the sacred lake, we continue to cycle along the river-side road through the fertile plain of the Nyang River valley, a traditional vignette around every corner.
 We camp by the lake at a beautiful campsite near the town of Nagartse.